Title

 The POEA Memorandum Circular No. 27 mandates that all departing contract workers and seafarers must have their Overseas Employment Certificate (OEC) number reflected on their plane tickets and requires submission of OEC copies at the airport, with strict penalties for discrepancies.

-The placement agency or entity concerned is responsible for ensuring the accuracy of the OEC number indicated on the plane ticket purchased in Manila for the worker or seafarer.
+The placement agency or entity concerned that makes the purchases in Manila for the worker/seafarer is responsible for ensuring the accuracy of the information indicated in the ticket.

-The third copy is retained by the worker or seafarer for presentation to the Commission on Immigration and Deportation (CID) at the departure area.
+The third copy (worker’s copy) must be retained by the contract worker/seafarer for presentation to the Commission on Immigration and Deportation (CID) at the departure area.

-Balik-manggagawa must drop the second copy of the OEC in a designated drop box in the departure area and retain the third copy for presentation to CID.
+Balik-manggagawa shall drop the second copy of the OEC in a designated drop box in the departure area, while retaining the third copy for presentation to the CID at the airport.

 Analyze Cases Smarter, Faster